Craphtr/Ecommerce-Customer-Acquisition-Cohort-Quality-Analysis-Bigquery/README.md

 ---

 ### 📬 **Contact**
-TechCraphters Strategic Analytics
+#### **TechCraphters Strategic Analytics**

-Consultant: Jubril Davies
+**Consultant:** Jubril Davies

-Portfolio Inquiries: [jubril.davies@techcraphters.com]
+**Portfolio Inquiries:** [jubril.davies@techcraphters.com]

-LinkedIn: [linkedin.com/in/jubrildavies]
+**LinkedIn:** [linkedin.com/in/jubrildavies]

+---

-This is a simulated consulting case study built using the Google Analytics 4 public dataset.
+*This is a simulated consulting case study built using the Google Analytics 4 public dataset.
 The engagement scenario, stakeholder context, and business stakes are representative of enterprise analytics challenges, while all data and results are derived from publicly available sources.
-This format demonstrates my consulting methodology and strategic communication capabilities without claiming specific client engagements.
+This format demonstrates my consulting methodology and strategic communication capabilities without claiming specific client engagements.*